Quotes

 We also have our own twitter feed @rusheymeadhist where we share relevant articles, links and revision tips.

-Co-curricular opportunities
+Extra-curricular opportunities

-History Study Club runs once a week enabling students across all years to access support and resources.
+• Study Club runs once a week enabling students across all years to access support and resources.

 Stretch and challenge opportunities

 “Meanwhile, elsewhere” activities are intended to supplement the classroom-taught curriculum, widening students’ horizons and sparking curiosity.
+These can be found across the year at Key Stage 3.

 Homework

-Homework tasks include learning spellings, definitions of key historical vocabulary and key knowledge.
-We also set revision quizzes using show my homework and GCSEPod.
-Students will also be expected to complete homework booklets designed to support retention of key knowledge.
-These are set after the completion of each topic to support spaced learning.
+Homework tasks include learning spellings, definitions of key words and key knowledge using knowledge organisers, Quizlet and www.historyhomework.com.
+Students will also be expected to complete revision homework booklets designed to support retention of key knowledge and prepare them for their GCSE History exams.

 Revision advice

-Information regarding how to revise and prepare for GCSE History at Rushey Mead can be found here
+Information regarding how to revise and prepare for GCSE History at Rushey Mead can be found here:

 Faculty Staff